claudebox: Claude Code in Docker, Now With Six Ways to Break Your Production Server

 The Bottom Line

-I run every Claude Code session inside this container now.
-The isolation means I don't think twice about letting it install packages, modify configs, or run whatever commands it needs.
-The tooling means it rarely needs to install anything because everything's already there.
-The session continuity means I can close my terminal, come back hours later, and pick up exactly where I left off.
+I run every Claude session inside claudebox now.
+Six modes, zero host pollution.
+The isolation means I don't think twice about letting it install packages, rewrite configs, or run whatever commands it needs to get the job done.
+The session continuity means I close my terminal and come back hours later and pick up exactly where I left off.
+The API and OpenAI endpoint mean I can wire Claude into other services without writing glue code.
+The Telegram bot means I can kick off a task from my phone while I'm away from my desk.

 Licensed under WTFPL — because the only thing more dangerous than an AI with root access is an AI with root access and a restrictive license.